danielhr444/KingOfTheHillAPCS/README.md

 3. Added KeyInput and fixed jumping/flying problem.
 4. Big file structure change- all files are now in src folder
 5. Images can be loaded
+6. Made a small jumping fix
+7. Made new WorldCreator class which inits world.

 Credits:
 1. Made by Daniel, Ankit, Andrew, and Aaron